ImmutableVariable/learnityourself/docs/python/02-control-flow/02-loops.md

 ```
 <codapi-snippet sandbox="python" editor="python" init-delay="500" >
 </codapi-snippet>

+You can also provide a optional step value, which will increment the number by that amount.
+For example, if you want to count by 2s, you can do this:

 ```python
 # range(start, stop, step) - Generates numbers from start to stop-1 with the specified step